kristen-schneider/vcf-encoding/README.md

-binary encoding for vcf files
+binary encoding for sample major genotypes in vcf files